Skip to content

 Nested keys

-Keys are dotted paths into the group's object:
+Keys are dotted paths into the namespace's object:

 typescript